 Meanwhile second-tier brands such as Huawei Technology Co Ltd. (SHE:002502) and Lenovo Group Limited.
-(ADR) (OTCMKTS:LNVGY) are making their presence felt on the global smartphone market, by each having 4.7% market share.
-The report also mentions that, due to the massive smartphone penetration in Europe and America, carriers are unable to reduce subsidies being offered on premium models, like they did in earlier years.
-This is bad news for Apple and other brands, who are releasing more high-end flagship products later this year.
+(ADR) (OTCMKTS:LNVGY) are making their presence felt on the global smartphone market in Q1 2014, with each having a 4.7% market share.
+The report also mentions that, due to the massive smartphone penetration in Europe and America, carriers are unable to reduce subsidies being offered on premium models, as they did in earlier years.
+This is bad news for Apple and other brands, which are releasing more high-end flagship products later this year.

-Apple shipped 43.7 million iPhones worldwide, an increase from 37.4 million sold during the same period last year.
-Its 17.5% market share in Q1 2013 has declined to 15.3 % in Q1 2014.
-The company grew by 17% annually, and the iPhone 5S has been the best-selling phone world-wide for the past six months.
-Apple recorded a positive calendar Q1 2014 financial earning, owing to strong sales of iPhone in several developing countries such as India, China and Brazil.
-The market share of iOS also increased in Britain, France, Australia and Japan, for Q1 2014, on strong sales of iPhone.
+Despite shipping more iPhones during the first quarter of 2014, the Cupertino giant is losing its share in the global market.
+Apple shipped 43.7 million iPhones worldwide in Q1 2014, an increase from 37.4 million shipped during the same period last year.
+Despite this, the market share declined from 17.5% in Q1 2013 to 15.3 % in Q1 2014.
+The company grew by 17% annually, and the iPhone 5S has been the best-selling phone worldwide for the past six months.
+Apple recorded a positive calendar Q1 2014 financial earning, owing to strong sales of iPhones in several developing countries such as India, China, and Brazil.
+The market share of iOS also increased in Britain, France, Australia, and Japan, for Q1 2014, on strong sales of iPhone.

 Apple is unlikely to ever enter the low-end smartphone segment, as the high price of the iPhone makes it unattractive for several buyers.
-Instead its older devices are sold at a cheaper cost, after a year or two to attract premium buyers, in fast growing markets such as China and India.
-However, consumers in emerged markets are demanding more features in their high-end phones, significantly adding to the cost of production.
-With such high dependency on the iPhone, it remains to be seen for how long Apple can continue with its standard business model, and whether it can develop more innovative platforms.
-The company’s own executives had expressed apprehension of slowing growth, as far back as 2012.
+Instead, its older devices are sold at a cheaper cost, after a year or two to attract premium buyers, in fast-growing markets such as China and India.
+However, consumers in emerging markets are demanding more features in their high-end phones, significantly adding to the cost of production.
+With such a high dependency on the iPhone, it remains to be seen for how long Apple can continue with its standard business model, and whether it can develop more innovative platforms.
+The company’s own executives had expressed apprehension about slowing growth, as far back as 2012.

-Huawei and Lenovo are making steady inroads into the global market, by reaching 4.7% of market share for Q1 2014, and selling 13.3 million smartphones respectively.
-The market share of Lenovo grew by 1% in one year, and the acquisition Of Motorola Mobility provides Lenovo another opportunity for growth.
+Huawei and Lenovo, each shipped 13.3 million units of devices with a 4.7% share in Q1 2014, indicating that they are steadily expanding their presence in the global smartphone market.
+The market share of Lenovo grew by 1% in one year, and the acquisition Of Motorola Mobility provides Lenovo with another opportunity for growth.
 Sales of the budget Moto G smartphone have crossed 6.5 million worldwide, after strong sales in U.K. and India.
 Motorola’s entry in the smartwatch segment, through the launch of Moto 360, gives Lenovo another platform to expand on.
-Once the takeover of Motorola mobility is completed, Apple and Samsung will face even more challenges.
+Once the takeover of Motorola Mobility is completed, Apple and Samsung will face even more challenges.

 Slowing Growth Demands New Strategies